denesmartins/terraform-aws-elasticache/README.md

-# AWS KMS Terraform Module
+# AWS elasticache Terraform Module

 Modules in Terraform are self-contained packages of Terraform configurations that are managed as a group.
 Modules are used to create reusable components in Terraform as well as for basic code organization.
 Please review the Terraform documentation to become familiar with Modules: https://www.terraform.io/docs/modules/usage.html